 In Australia, Darren says that we have done very well to diagnose those living with hepatitis B and hepatitis C, in comparison with most countries.
 “But we still need to do better to find those who are carrying these viruses unaware and at risk.”

-A third reason is that people living with hepatitis are not only carrying the virus – they are also likely carrying the shame that we have assigned to it.
+A third reason is that people living with hepatitis are not only carrying the virus – they are also likely carrying the shame attached to it.

 “Because of the stigma associated with hepatitis, many people are reluctant to share their story or even to tell family and friends.
 It can be a huge burden for a person to carry.